-The university provides our program with a small number–usually 8 or 9 annually–of teaching assistantships to award to incoming students.
-These appointments grant recipients a full tuition waiver (some at the resident tuition rate and some at the non-resident rate) plus a monthly stipend, and involve the teaching of one expository writing course per term.
+The university provides our program with many (between 11-16 annually) teaching assistantships to award to incoming students.
+MFA candidates could potentially teach composition, literature, or creative writing.
+Most of our TA-ships (7-8 annually) are awarded in composition.
+These appointments grant recipients a full tuition waiver plus a monthly stipend, and involve the teaching of one composition course per term (classes are capped at 25 students).
+The university offers a one-week training session for incoming teaching assistants and year-long support from faculty and second year mentors.
 The duration of a TA-ship is two academic years, but in the second year the award covers resident tuition only, except in the cases of international students.
-For this reason, it is important that new teaching assistants take specific bureaucratic steps (under the helpful guidance of our office staff) to establish Washington State residency well before the start of classes their first fall, in order to qualify as 12-month residents by their second fall quarter.
+For this reason, it is important that new teaching assistants take specific steps (under the helpful guidance of our office staff) to establish Washington State residency before the start of classes their first fall, in order to qualify as 12-month residents by their second fall quarter.

 English 170 Graduate Assistantships

 The Department of English offers a large, lecture-style Introduction To Literature course to undergraduates, and utilizes a number of course facilitators who run break-out sessions and online discussions with smaller sections of the large group.
 The department reserves between 4-8 of these facilitator positions specifically for incoming MFA students.
 This award involves approximately 20 hours of work per week, in exchange for a tuition waiver.
 No stipend is attached to this position.
 Interested program applicants should follow the same steps as those for a teaching assistantship.